ssolomero/Sad-Boi-Hours/README.md

 # Sad-Boi-Hours
-An iOS app for all the sad bois out there that need some advice/comfort.
+iOS 13 & Swift 5 -- An app for all the sad bois out there that need some advice/comfort.

 # Purpose
 Familiarize myself with Swift, Xcode, UI Storyboard